 Installation and Initial Setup

-The installation process is simple and straightforward.
+The installation process is simple.
 All you need to do is go to your WordPress dashboard > Plugins > Add New > Search Plugins.
 Then search for the plugin name and click on install as shown in the image below.

 Once installed, you can now access the plugin by going to “Settings” > “Maintenance Mode.